-Hope's Crossing Camp is for children ages 9 to 15.
+Hope's Crossing Camp is for children ages 7 to 15.
 Campers are each assigned their own counselor for the duration of camp based on gender, interests and personality.
-Our counselors ensure that each camper has the most enjoyable summer camp experience possible.
-Campers will receive a Hope's Crossing t-shirt.

 Hope's Crossing uses the beautiful facilities of Camp Loughridge, nestled in 200 wooded-acres in West Tulsa.

-Hope's Crossing counselors are all volunteers ages 17-25, selected for their values as well as their ability and desire to work with children.
-They are high school students, college students and young adults.
-All counselors receive training in camp safety, as well as the physical, social and spiritual needs of children.
-In addition, each counselor is prepared for their assigned camper's individual needs.
+Counselors are ALL volunteers, selected for their positive values and maturity, as well as their ability and desire to work with children with special needs.
+They are high school students, college students, and young adults, ages 17-30.
+All counselors receive training in general camp safety, as well as the physical, social, and emotional needs of our campers.
+In addition, each counselor is specifically prepared for their assigned camper’s unique and special needs.

 There is also a registered nurse at camp each day as well as a physician on call at all times.
 All required medication is administered by the Hope's Crossing registered nurse.

 All Hope's Crossing campers participate in activities such as swimming, canoeing, archery, basketball, soccer, arts and crafts and a Zip Line designed for children with disabilities under the guidance of a certified ropes instructor.
 All canoeing and swimming sessions are supervised by certified lifeguards, and campers are required to wear life jackets in canoes.
-There is Talent Show during camp and an Awards Ceremony on the last day.
+There is a Talent Show during camp and an Awards Ceremony on the last day.